jafingerhut/jafingerhut.github.com/clojure/setup.md

   Applications folder on macOS).
 + You know how to use a text editor to create files.

-Perhaps in the future this may grow to include other editor/IDE setups such as the following, but right now we only mention them here:
+Perhaps in the future this may grow to include other editors/IDEs such as the following, but right now we only mention them here:

 + Emacs plus [CIDER](https://cider.mx)
 + [Atom](https://atom.io) plus